eraychumak/qbittorrent-black-theme/README.md

 <a href="./black.qbtheme" download>qBittorrent Black Theme (.qbtheme)</a>

-_This stylesheet was made for qBittorrent v4.3.1_
+_This theme was made for qBittorrent v4.3.4.1_

 Open up `Options` _(`ALT`+`O`)_ and check `Use custom UI Theme` and select the `black.qbtheme` file.